mtlynch/mtlynch.io/content/notes/zig-call-c-simple/index.md

 5 + 16 = 21
 ```

-Cool, everything is working, and now I'm using Zig for compilation.
-I'm still not using any Zig code, so that's next.
+Cool, everything is still working, and now I'm using Zig for compilation.
+I'm not using any Zig code yet, so that's next.

 The complete example at this stage [is on Github](https://github.com/mtlynch/zig-c-simple/tree/20-zig-compile).

 ## Creating an equivalent Zig app

-I haven't written any Zig code yet, so I'll create a boilerplate Zig app with the following command:
+I haven't written any Zig code yet, so I'll create a boilerplate Zig executable with the following command:

 ```bash
 $ zig init-exe